 Once you provide the information, click on Save Shipping Classes.

 In my case, the shipping class looks like this:

 You can create as many shipping classes as you want.

 Next, it is time to assign products to your shipping classes.

-Go to Products > All Products from your dashboard.
-Select the Product you want to assign to a particular shipping class.
-Click on Edit option just below the product name.
+Select the Product you want to assign to a particular shipping class, and click on the Edit option just below the product name.

 On the Edit page, scroll down till you reach the section Product data.